 In the second step, all hits are checked for confounding effects and

-association with small enough fdr-corrected p-value and big enough
+feature-metadata association with small enough fdr-corrected p-value and

-effect size reported from the first, naive part of the pipeline.
+big enough effect size reported from the first, naive part of the

-Thresholds for both parameters can be set via QCutoff
+pipeline.
+Thresholds for both parameters can be set via

 The actual confounder detection is done by performing a set of two likelihood ratio tests (LRTs) of nested linear models.
 For each possible combination of a feature and two of its associated metavariables, three models are fitted to the rank-transformed feature: